 African Odyssey

-Some experiences – standing on the Equator in Uganda to witness the earth’s magnetism behave 3 different ways, a 1988 dream to see the mountain gorillas in Rwanda’s Volcanoes National Park at 5,000 ft and get elbowed by one, seeing lions chase game in the 14,763 sq km Serengeti National Park, lead a camping tour of 25 on the edge of Ngorongoro Crater, fending off a pack of invading hyenas, snorkeling with a family of dolphins off the Zanzibar coast, swimming in the world’s big Clearwater lakes Malawi & Tanganyika, living in the 15,000 km of Okavango delta where the desert swallows a complete river, 5 of us overnight on a uninhabited island in the Bazaruto Archipelago with a million crabs for company after sundown, braving the world’s highest bungy jump, and many more.
-One doesn’t easily get all these within his lifetime and it has felt nothing short of a re-birth.
+Some experiences to share — standing on the Equator in Uganda to witness the earth’s magnetism behave 3 different ways, a 1988 dream to see the mountain gorillas in Rwanda’s Volcanoes National Park at 5,000 ft and get elbowed by one, seeing lions chase game in the 14,763 sq km Serengeti National Park, lead a camping tour of 25 on the edge of Ngorongoro Crater, fending off a pack of invading hyenas, snorkeling with a family of dolphins off the Zanzibar coast, swimming in the world’s big Clearwater lakes Malawi & Tanganyika, living in the 15,000 km of Okavango delta where the desert swallows a complete river, 5 of us overnight on a uninhabited island in the Bazaruto Archipelago with a million crabs for company after sundown, braving the world’s highest bungy jump, and many more.
+One doesn’t easily get all these within his lifetime, and it felt like nothing short of a rebirth.

 • https://en.wikipedia.org/wiki/Mosi-oa-Tunya_National_Park